osinstom/osinstom.github.io/_posts/2019-03-23-configuring-ovs-dpdk-with-vm.md

 sudo reboot
 ```

+This configuration will take effect after every system reboot and will result in allocating 16 hugepages of the 1G size.

-After restart, mount hugepages using:
+After reboot, you need only to mount hugepages using:

 ```
 sudo mkdir -p /mnt/huge
 sudo mount -t hugetlbfs nodev /mnt/huge
 ```

-You can validate if hugepages has been configured by:
+To validate if hugepages has been allocated properly by:

 `grep -i huge /proc/meminfo`

+The number of free hugepages should be less than total number of available hugepages.

-Great, the DPDK environment should be configured now.
+Great, the DPDK environment should be configured properly now.
 We can move to the configuration of OVS.
 Firstly initialize OVS brigde with DPDK capabilities:

 ```
 sudo ovs-vsctl --no-wait init